Broadview, Saskatchewan: Government

 The town of Broadview has a mayor as the highest ranking government official.
 The town also elects aldermen or councillors to form the municipal council.
-Currently the mayor is Sidney Criddle, and is serving with councillors Lori Stephan, Esther Bonk, Brent Bagshaw, Terry Fitzgerald, Tracy Strachan.
+Previously the mayor was Sidney Criddle, but not anymore.
+The current councillors are Lori Stephan, Esther Bonk, Brent Bagshaw, Terry Fitzgerald, Tracy Strachan.
 The town administrator is Mervin Schmidt.

 Provincially, Broadview is within the constituency of Moosomin served by their Member of legislative assembly, Steven Bonk.

-Federally the Souris--Moose Mountain riding is represented by their Member of Parliament, Robert Kitchen.
+Federally the Souris—Moose Mountain riding is represented by their Member of Parliament, Robert Kitchen.

 Economy

 The Mainline Regional Economic Development Authority provides assistance and business advice for Broadview and the Rural Municipality of Elcapo No. 154.

 Highway 201 provides access to the Qu'Appelle Valley, 19 km north, which contains Crooked Lake Provincial Park at Crooked Lake and Bird's Point Recreation Site at Round Lake.

 Infrastructure

 Transportation

 Broadview is located on the Highway 1, the Trans-Canada Highway, 155 km east of the provincial capital city of Regina at the junction with Highway 201 north and Highway 605 south.